by Lin Yangchen

 The coconut design is so iconic that it has been reproduced and adapted several times over the decades.

-This is the earliest (1980) and so far largest official reproduction of the coconut definitive on another stamp.
+The 1980 commemorative carries the earliest and so far largest official reproduction of the coconut definitive on another stamp.
 At first glance it seems no more than another straight copy of the $2, but the more you look at it the odder it becomes.
-The denomination is slightly distorted, different enough from the actual that it’s not a direct photographic reproduction, yet similar enough that it’s somehow lifted from the original or at least trying hard to be faithful to it.
+The denomination glyphs are slightly distorted, different enough from the actual that it’s not a direct photographic reproduction, yet similar enough that it’s somehow lifted from the original or at least trying hard to be faithful to it.
 And there’s a uniform gap between the vignette and the surrounding design, where there should instead be overlapping lines for the double-plated $2.
 The lines are smooth and clean throughout with somewhat uneven spacing, as if drawn by a fine pen rather than engraved.
-I have a theory for the strange appearance: it could be an artifact of the printing method, which was probably offset lithography.
+I have a theory for the strange appearance: it could be an artifact of the offset lithography that produced this stamp.
 One might be seeing a combination of deliberate “refinement” and “spontaneous distortion” of the details when the coconut design was being reproduced on the lithographic plate.

 The commemorative is a very different stamp from the coconut definitive.
-It is larger and more densely packed with pictures and small text, which deprives it of a strong focal point to catch the eye.
+It is larger and more cluttered with pictures and small text.
 Small ornaments have replaced the distinctive fascia corners; the ornaments are harder to make out and do not arouse in the author a vernacular atmosphere in the way the original fascia evoke traditional Malay houses.
 The coconut trees are no longer architectural columns but thin “flag poles”.
 An unexplained clump of leaves a third of the way up—perhaps a space filler—disrupts the sensation of height.

 The other vital ingredient is typography.
 Like many modern stamps of Singapore and other countries, this issue uses, or gives the impression that it uses, off-the-shelf fonts in computer word processors.
 The main inscriptions are in Copperplate Gothic, an all-uppercase font widely used in the branding and stationery of highly paid professionals such as lawyers, doctors and bankers.
 This gives the stamp a somewhat aristocratic look, in contrast to the artisanal handcrafted MALAYA on the original coconut definitive.
 But even more important than what font it is is whether the font goes well with the rest of the design.
 The Copperplate isn’t perfectly at home because the subject matter depicted on the stamp is quite a different industry from law, medicine or finance.
 In the original coconut definitive, on the other hand, the text and imagery feel as if they are one organism.